 Summary and Outcome

-In 2008, the Second Section of the European Court of Human Rights (EctHR) held that protection of the right to privacy as entrenched in Article 8 of the ECHR extended beyond the private family circle to include a social dimension.
-In 2002, a major Lithuanian newspaper disclosed that Ms. Armonienė's husband was HIV positive and that he had two children with another woman who also had the disease.
-Lithuanian courts awarded him the maximum sum for non-pecuniary damage.
-However, after Ms. Armonienė's husband passed away, she appealed the national court's decision arguing that the adjudged sum of money was inappropriate and there was a violation of her husband's right to an effective domestic remedy for the infringement of her right to privacy.
+In 2008, the Second Section of the European Court of Human Rights (”the Court”) upheld that by setting legislative limitations on the damages awarded, Lithuania (“the State”) had failed to sufficiently protect the applicant’s right to private and family life under Article 8 of the European Convention of Human Rights (“the Convention”) in light of “outrageous abuse of press freedom”.
+In 2002, a major Lithuanian newspaper disclosed that the applicant’s husband was HIV-positive, and alleged that he had two children with another woman who also had the disease.
+The domestic courts agreed that his privacy and been violated and awarded him the maximum sum for non-pecuniary damage under domestic law.
+However, the applicant appealed against this decision by arguing that the adjudged sum of money was inadequate and that there was a violation of their right to an effective domestic remedy for the infringement of right to privacy.

-The ECtHR determined that protecting the confidentiality of a person's HIV status was especially important since disclosure of that information could lead to humiliation and the risk of ostracism.
-Furthermore, the ECtHR noted that such disclosure could dissuade people from undertaking voluntary HIV tests.
-Regarding the publication of Ms. Armonienė's HIV status, the Court held no public interest in disseminating such information.
-Instead, it found that the sole purpose of the publication was apparently to satisfy the readership's curiosity.
-The Court concluded that in such cases of an "outrageous abuse of press freedom," the severe legislative limitations on judicial discretion in redressing the damage suffered by the victim and thus on deterring the recurrence of such abuses had failed to provide Ms. Armonienė with the protection of privacy she could have legitimately expected.
-As a result, the Court determined that Ms. Armonienė suffered non-pecuniary damages that had not been sufficiently compensated and awarded her the sum of 6,500 euros, 3,604 euros more than the maximum sum allowed in such circumstances under Lithuanian legislation.
+The Court found that there was no public interest in publishing information about the husband’s HIV-positive status since disclosure of such information led to his family’s humiliation and social ostracism.
+Hence, while striking a balance between right to privacy and right to freedom of expression, the balance here lay in favor of right to privacy.
+The Court concluded that by limiting the amount of non-pecuniary damages awarded, the State had failed to redress the suffering of the applicant and did not provide her with the protection of privacy she could have legitimately expected.
+As a result, the Court awarded her the sum of EUR 6,500 (EUR 3,604 more than the maximum sum allowed in such circumstances under Lithuanian legislation) as sufficient compensation for the violation of her right to private and family life.

 Facts

-The case originated in an application by a Lithuanian national, Judita Armonienė, on behalf of her late spouse Laimutis Armonas.
-On 31 January 2001, the Lietuvos Rytas, a prominent Lithuanian daily newspaper, printed a front-page article entitled "Pasvalys villages paralyzed by the fear of death: residents of the remote Lithuanian area shackled by the AIDS threat."
-The publication read as follows: "Notoriously promiscuous, thirty-year-old Gitana Biriuk is already sick with this fatal disease ...An HIV-positive person lives in a village in the Pajiešmenys area.
-This [is] G. Biriuk, an unmarried mother of two children ...The father of G. Biriuk's two children is an inhabitant of Paiešmenių [village] - L. Armonas...Medics at the Pasvalys hospital confirmed that G. Biriuk is HIV-positive.
-The woman was taken to hospital with tuberculosis.
-Blood tests revealed that she was HIV-positive ...The woman [G. Biriuk] has already been diagnosed with AIDS - this is the last stage of the infection.
-The disease can last from a year up to ten years but finally ends with death...Laimis Armonas is HIV-positive...Last week ... the father of G. Biriuk's two children, living in Pajiešmenių village, was taken to Pasvalys hospital with a high fever...L.
-Armonas is another victim of AIDS...From the appearance of the patient [reference to L. Armonas] and the symptoms of the disease, the doctors suspected that he might be HIV-positive.
-The reply recently received from the AIDS center confirmed the suspicions." [para.6]
+The case originated in an application by a Lithuanian national, Judita Armonienė (“the applicant”), on behalf of her late spouse Laimutis Armonas.
+On 31 January 2001, the Lietuvos Rytas, Lithuania’s biggest daily newspaper, printed a front-page article entitled "Pasvalys villages paralyzed by the fear of death: residents of the remote Lithuanian area shackled by the AIDS threat." [para.
+6] This article published that Mr. Armonas is HIV-positive, and alleged that he was the father of two children of an unmarried woman named G. Biriuk, who was also HIV-positive.